securityguy/DMRcmd/README.md

 # DMRcmd

-This program acts as a amateur radio DMR network server and executes commands based on the traffic it receives.
+This program acts as an amateur radio DMR network server and executes commands based on the traffic it receives.
 It was inspired by PiStar-Remote by Andy Taylor (MW0MWZ).

 ###Cautions